robenkleene/design-references/cinema-4d/cinema-4d-keyframes.md

 - `Window > Timeline (Dope Sheet)...` is a good way to edit all the keyframes at once
 - In the `Timeline` window if the frame range doesn't match your project frame range, set `Frame > Frame Range...` in that menu
 - To switch between `Dope Sheet` and `F-Curve` under the `View` menu
+- To add a point to a spline, `⌘` click *anywhere on an existing spline*

 ## Troubleshooting